gsemet/dopplerr/README.md

 So, I have put both.
 Simple.

-README.md is automatically generated from README.rst by build.sh if pandoc is installed on your system.
+README.md is automatically generated from README.rst by make build if pandoc is installed on your system.

 Contributing
 ------------

 Bootstrap your system with

-    sudo ./bootstrap.sh
+    sudo ./bootstrap-system.sh

 Setup your environment with

-    ./install.sh
+    make dev

 Test with:

-    ./test-local.sh
+    make test-local

 or run it live with

-    ./dev.sh
+    make run-local

 Activate the environment (to start your editor from, for example):

-    $ pipenv shell
+    $ make shell

 Publishing
 ----------